pietromandracci/gnuplot_manager/README.rst

 using the gnuplot program, in the form of 2D or 3D plots.

 Multiple plot windows can be opened, and a separate gnuplot process is started for each of them.
-The data to be plotted are saved to files and the gnuplot program is called to plot them, but can also be sent to gnuplot inline, if desired.
+The data to be plotted can be transfered to gnuplot by writing them on files, or can be sent to gnuplot inline.
 Mathematical expressions are sent directly to gnuplot as strings.
 All the package functionalities can be accessed by calling functions, the list of which is reported in the `List of available functions`_ section at the end of this document.